 The next thing to do is to format the SD card which is inside the Base Station.
 If the SD card has an issue, then the Base Station will have difficulties storing footage to it, which can cause it to go offline.
 Here is a solution which shows how to format the SD Card.

-If you are still not able to resolve the issue then we can provide further assistance.
-Please submit a support ticket.
-It would be really useful if you could also include the results from your status check tests and whether (and which) lights are blinking.
+If you are still not able to resolve the issue then it would be really useful if you could also include the results from your status check tests and whether (and which) lights are blinking.
 Also include your Base Station ID, which can be found on the underside of the Base Station.

 I have no Ethernet lights.